 1. Praise Sparingly

 It’s almost shocking to hear it, but too much praise can have a negative impact on our children.
 This is true for several reasons:

 - According to Jim Taylor, author of Your Kids Are Listening: Nine Messages They Need to Hear from You, excessive praise lowers the bar for children.
-Kids who are overpraised may not push themselves to improve.
+Children who are overpraised may not push themselves to improve.

 - Too much praise can create “praise junkies” who crave the approval of others.
-These children may come to depend on the evaluation and judgement of others rather than learning to form their own opinions of their abilities.
+These children may come to depend on the evaluation and judgment of others rather than learning to form their own opinions of their abilities.